About the blog

 In 2017, Sue began to write down the stories of her childhood at the North Pacific Cannery in Northern B.C and they grew into the "Cannery Kid" series.
 Sue is always reaching out for more cannery kids to share their own Cannery Kid stories to preserve this special time and place.

 Guest writers, especially travelling teachers are welcome to share their stories and tips!
-Drop us a line via our contact page or facebook page!
+Drop us a line via our contact page.

 About the Authors